 Similar to blankets, a dog bed will make puppy’s crate or resting area more comfortable.
-Opt for a donut-shaped bed with raised rims.
+You may want to opt for a donut-shaped bed with raised rims.
 This creates a sense of security within your puppy, especially during those first few nights in a new home.
 However, perhaps don’t invest too much in a bed to begin with, as your puppy may learn to destroy it.
-Here are two highly-rated dog beds for puppies:
+Here are some highly-rated dog beds for puppies:

 Toys – Puppy Checklist

 New Doodle puppy owners are swearing by these left and right.
 The Snuggle Puppy helps puppies with its pulsing heartbeat and heat pack, simulating the comfort of mama.
 It is perfect while crate training as it reduces whining and barking, and it helps puppies transition to their new home.

 Be careful when picking out new toys for your puppy.
 If the toys are cheap and easily destroyed, your puppy may ingest parts of the toys, which can be dangerous.
 Balls are always wonderful to have on hand.
 Something that squeaks is a must-have.
 Anything that moves that he can chase is sure to be a hit!
 And puzzle games are a fun way to help your puppy develop his smarts!
 Here are a variety of highly-rated super fun and durable dog toys for puppies:

 KONG Puppy Binkie Soft Teething Rubber, Treat Dispensing Dog Toy

 Nina Ottosson by Outward Hound Dog Worker Interactive Treat Puzzle Dog Toy